The Supreme Blossom

 the nightingale, chained to the perch, never sings,

-the tortoise retracts in its leathery shell,
+the tortoise retracts in its keratin shell,

 the gibbon hangs down from a bar on one leg,